the-maazu/deckshock4/README.md

 ## Configuration (from v0.1.0)
-A config file should be created in the home directory <code>~/.local/share/deckshock4/config.json</code>. deckshock4 will fallback to an inbuilt default equivalent to the config below, should config.json be malformed or empty (tested with RPCS3).
+A config file should be created in the home directory <code>~/.local/share/deckshock4/config.json</code>. deckshock4 will fallback to an inbuilt default equivalent to the config below, should config.json be malformed or empty.

 <pre><code>
 {